sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.8_Publish_Widget_1](/assets/images/DC_Lab_12.8._Publish_Widget_1.png)

-## 10. Verification: Initiate chat and accept the task
+## 10. Verification: Initiate and Accept the Chat

 -  Login to the Agent Desktop and make the agent ***Not Ready***.
 -  Click on chat widget icon in the right bottom corner of [HTML TryIt Editor](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro) window and press ***Start Chat*** button.